Robert Wood Johnson founded Johnson & Johnson in 1886 with his two brothers.

 William Weldon took charge of Johnson & Johnson in an era of growth through drug development, major acquisitions, and aggressive marketing.

 He oversaw key new product approvals in vision care, blood glucose monitoring, and HIV/AIDS.
-J&J also purchased Pfizer’s consumer healthcare division along with multiple biotech and pharmaceutical companies.
+J&J also purchased Pfizer’s consumer healthcare division along with other smaller orgs.

 Weldon faced public criticism for inadequate responses as the company’s sterling brand reputation suffered.
 Legal settlements over improper opioid, antipsychotic and medical device marketing also caused controversy.